This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} \frac{c_v^{(v)}}{c_d^{(v)}} = 1,945 \not= 1,608 = \frac{M_d}{M_v}.\tag{9.89}\label{eq:theta_v_not_accurate} \end{align} \]

 This shows that although real gases can be described very well under atmospheric conditions by the thermal equation of state of ideal gases, their material properties cannot.
-However, if you ignore this deviation, it follows
+If one ignores this deviation, however, it follows

 \[ \begin{align} c_h^{(v)} = c_d^{(v)}\left[1 + \frac{\rho_v}{\rho_h}\left(\frac{M_d}{M_v} - 1\right)\right] \end{align} \]

-The adiabatic form of the first law of thermodynamics Eq.
-(9.14) can now be formulated in virtual temperature terms:
+The adiabatic form of the first law of thermodynamics, Eq.
+(9.14), can now be formulated in terms of the virtual temperature:

 \[ \begin{align} c_h^{(v)}\md{T} + R_hT\nabla\cdot\mathbf{v} &= 0\nonumber\\ \Leftrightarrow c_d^{(v)}\left[1 + \frac{\rho_v}{\rho_h}\left(\frac{M_d}{M_v} - 1\right)\right]\md{T} + R_dT_v\nabla\cdot\mathbf{v} &= 0\nonumber\\ \Leftrightarrow c_d^{(v)}\md{\left\lbrace T\left[1 + \frac{\rho_v}{\rho_h}\left(\frac{M_d}{M_v} - 1\right)\right]\right\rbrace} + R_dT_v\nabla\cdot\mathbf{v} &= 0\nonumber\\ \Leftrightarrow c_d^{(v)}\md{T_v} + R_dT_v\nabla\cdot\mathbf{v} &= 0 \end{align} \]